28 min read

 Be Unique

 As you can tell, this is a common theme.
-Just as with meta tags and titles, do not copy and past your alt tags for every photo.
+Just as with meta tags and titles, do not copy and paste your alt tags for every photo.

 Be Descriptive